 We seek fellows who will analyze and assess alternative energy portfolios that can meet a region’s or nation’s energy needs over the next 20 years while also achieving the multiple environmental goals of minimal habitat fragmentation and degradation, reduced emissions, minimal risk to people, and sustainable water use or impact.
 Such work could entail thinking through how to integrate energy innovations into this environmental and portfolio approach.
 The portfolios to be considered might include shale gas, nuclear, coal, oil, and renewables.

 Fellowships are spent primarily at the home institution or at the location best suited to conducting the research; up to one month each year will be spent in professional development training and coming together with other fellows to exchange research lessons and work on joint projects.
 We envision that the cadre of scientists supported by this fellowship program will eventually assume leadership positions across the field of conservation science around the world.

-The Conservancy expects to select at least six individuals in the spring of 2013 for appointments to start between July 1, 2013 and September 1, 2013.
+The Conservancy expects to select at least six individuals for appointments to start between July 1 and September 1, 2014.
 The total award value for each fellowship is approximately $100,000 per year.

 Eligible individuals will have completed their doctorate within the past five years.
 Applicants who have not yet completed their doctorate must clearly indicate on the application the date the degree is expected.

 Each fellow will receive an annual salary of $50,000 plus benefits, with the postdoctoral position expected to run for two consecutive years.
 In addition to the stipend, each fellow receives an annual travel budget of approximately $10,000 and an annual research fund of approximately $20,000.